IBM/tnz/docs/index.md

 terminal.
 The character size and font can be set.
 I recommend **Lucida Console** - it is readable and the graphic symbols are fairly good at connecting like they are supposed to.

-## Documentation

-For additional details, see docstrings in source code.

 ## Contributing
 See [CONTRIBUTING.md](https://github.com/IBM/tnz/blob/main/CONTRIBUTING.md).